2dprototype/tender/docs/pages/stdlib-websocket.md

 ## Stdlib `websocket`

-The `websocket` module provides functionalities for establishing and managing WebSocket connections using the `gorilla/websocket` library.
+The `websocket` module provides functionalities for establishing and managing WebSocket connections using the `gorilla/websocket` library, as well as creating WebSocket servers.

 ### Functions